jylisadoney/intro-excel-2/3-record.md

 * In the `Store macro in` drop-down, select `Personal Macro Workbook`
   * This makes the `macro` available to use across all Excel workbooks
 * Enter a description
-  * Example: Macro to copy and paste values in a booklist.
+  * Example: Macro to copy and paste values in a book list.
 * Click OK to start recording

 Now we can record the `BookListCopyPasteValuesMacro` action: